tombarys/roam-depot-nautilus/README.md

 - Nautilus works pretty well on mobile too.
 - I suggest describing your tasks in a very short (BuJo-like) style.
 Add detailed description into children blocks of task.
 - References and markdown links are stripped heavily to show only the real name of the task in legend.
+- You can use "to" in events time range definiton too (e.g., "14:30 to 15:15 My TED Talk").
-- You can use references to blocks in your task list.
-It means you can just `Alt/Option` + drag and drop tasks from other pages or blocks from your graph without rewriting them from scratch.
+- You can use Roam references to blocks in your task list.
+It means you can just `Alt/Option` + drag and drop tasks from other pages/blocks without rewriting them from scratch.
 - Do your planning in the morning or even the evening before.
 It seems like Nautilus involves extended preparation before a  workday, but my experience is it greatly aids conscious day planning and eventual task optimization.
 - I usually add a simple `#Today` tag at the start of the Nautilus render block too – it helps when you want to enter the *click to edit* mode in Roam.
 For example: `#Today {{[[roam/render]]:((roam-render-Nautilus-cljs)) 22 30}}`.
 - Sorry for some glitches when generating the proper position of the legend in some edge cases.
 This is MVP – even I am using Nautilis for 6 months without bigger issues, there are still some problems and lot of work has to be done.